markbosire/Practice-Questions-GCP-ACE/README.md

 ### You created several resources in multiple Google Cloud projects.
 All projects are linked to different billing accounts.
 To better estimate future charges, you want to have a single visual representation of all costs incurred.
 You want to include new cost data as soon as possible.
 What should you do?

-- [ ] Configure Billing Data E port to BigQuery and visualize the data in Data Studio.
+- [ ] Configure Billing Data Export to BigQuery and visualize the data in Data Studio.
-- [ ] Visit the Cost Table page to get a CSV e port and visualize it using Data Studio.
+- [ ] Visit the Cost Table page to get a CSV export and visualize it using Data Studio.
 - [ ] Fill all resources in the Pricing Calculator to get an estimate of the monthly cost.
 - [ ] Use the Reports view in the Cloud Billing Console to view the desired cost information.